 * U.S. markets up slightly, awaiting Congress

-* Yen at 20-month low vs dollar, boosts Nikkei to 9-month
+* Yen at 20-month low vs dollar, boosts Nikkei to 9-month high

 * European markets closed